avcaliani/gcloudy-api/README.md

 - `PROJECT_REGION`
 - `API_KEY`

-The `PROJECT_ID` and the `PROJECT_NUMBER` can be found on project's page at GCP.
-The `PROJECT_REGION` is own your own, you decide where to deploy the project services, functions and etc...
+The `PROJECT_ID` and the `PROJECT_NUMBER` can be found on the project's page at GCP.
+The `PROJECT_REGION` is on your own, you decide where to deploy the project services, functions and etc...
 Finally to create an `API_KEY` follow this [GCP Tutorial](https://developers.google.com/places/web-service/get-api-key).

 Well buddy...
 Now, you are ready to go!
 But remember that...
 > _🧙‍♂️ "If in doubt...
 Always follow your nose" - Gandalf_

 ## HTTP Cloud Function
-Now you are going to deploy a cloud function and then you are going to try it using your logged account credetials.
+Now you are going to deploy a cloud function and then you are going to try it using your logged account credentials.
 ```bash
 ./functions/process-request/function.sh --deploy --try
 # If something like this appear to you...